U.S.-based entrepreneur diaspora explores partnership potential with innovators in Pakistan

 The Ministry of Foreign Affairs and the Embassy of Pakistan in Washington, in collaboration with the Ministry of Information Technology and Telecommunication (MOITT), Securities and Exchange Commission of Pakistan (SECP), State Bank of Pakistan (SBP), the Higher Education Commission (HEC), National Science & Technology Park (NSTP) and Special Technology Zones Authority (STZA) convened a Virtual Start-up Summit entitled “Science & Technology as a Catalyst for Entrepreneurship.”

-In his keynote address, Foreign Minister Makhdoom Shah Mahmood Qureshi highlighted the role of Foreign Office as a facilitator in bringing together diverse innovation related stakeholders.
+In his keynote address, Foreign Minister Makhdoom Shah Mahmood Qureshi highlighted the role of the Foreign Office as a facilitator in bringing together diverse innovation-related stakeholders.

 He stated that the start-up Summit provided the platform for building connectivity between the relevant players in the entrepreneurial ecosystem in Pakistan and promoting their partnerships with U.S.-based Pakistani entrepreneurs and investors.